• Skip to primary navigation

 • Bake the crust until golden-brown and very set (so that the edges can be gently lifted up from the baking sheet without the circle falling apart), about 30 minutes.

-• Remove the baking sheet from the oven.
-Switch oven to broil*, set on high.
+• Remove the baking sheet from the oven, but keep the oven on.
 With a spatula, spread the tomato sauce on top of the crust.
 Sprinkle the cheese on top.
-You can obviously add more toppings at this point, but not too many if you don't want a soggy crust.
+You can add more toppings at this point (I like pepperoni), but not too many if you don't want a soggy crust.

 Notes

-1. My most important tip is to pat the crust very thin.
-Then bake until it's deep golden brown with dark edges.
+• Pat the crust very thin, then bake it until it's deep golden brown with dark edges.
 That's how you'll get the best flavor and texture.

-2. Don't add too many toppings.
-This crust is not as sturdy as a regular crust.
+• Don't add too many toppings.
+This crust is not as sturdy as a regular one.
 Adding too many toppings could cause it to become soggy and floppy.
-So add your toppings sparingly.
+So, add your toppings sparingly.

-3. Don't be afraid to bake the crust until the edges seem almost burned, especially in the last step of heating up the toppings.
+• Don't be afraid to bake the crust until the edges seem almost burned, especially in the last step of heating the toppings.
 That's exactly how you ensure a tasty, crispy crust.

 Nutrition per Serving